peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] EncodeToBytes(
         PeterO.Cbor.CBOREncodeOptions options);

 Writes the binary representation of this CBOR object and returns a byte array of that representation, using the specified options for encoding the object to CBOR format.
-For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call this method as follows:  `EncodeToBytes(new
+For the CTAP2 (FIDO Client-to-Authenticator Protocol 2) canonical ordering, which is useful for implementing Web Authentication, call this method as follows:  `EncodeToBytes(new
-            CBOREncodeOptions(false, false, true))` .
+            CBOREncodeOptions("ctap2canonical=true"))` .

 <b>Parameters:</b>